 In this piece, we explore the issue of problem gambling from a public health perspective, specifically through a health equity lens, and share important considerations and action items as we work to reduce stigma and address the disproportionate impact of problem gambling on Black, Indigenous, and People of Color (BIPOC) and other marginalized communities.

 Gambling is a human phenomenon that has existed for nearly as long as humans.
 Evidence of gambling can be found among ancient artifacts in many civilizations.
 It is present in all identities, cultures, and social strata.
 And as long as there has been gambling, there has also been problem gambling.
 Problem gambling is defined as any gambling behavior patterns that compromise, disrupt or damage personal, family, or vocational pursuits, and can include sports and race betting, lottery, online gambling, and bingo.
 Problem gambling has broad social, economic, and health impacts on individuals, families, and communities and does not have to meet diagnostic criteria for gambling disorder to cause problems.
 It is sometimes called “the hidden addiction” as it has no physical symptoms, though it frequently co-occurs with other mental health and substance use disorders.
 As many as 96% of people with problem gambling also meet criteria for another mental illness.
-Problem gambling has the highest rate of suicide of any addictive disorder, with 1 in 5 attempting suicide.
+Research suggests that ~16% of individuals with problem gambling will attempt suicide, compared to 0.7% of the population.
 The National Council on Problem Gambling estimates that $7 billion is spent annually in the U.S. related to the social costs of problem gambling, including job loss, criminal justice involvement, and healthcare expenditures.
 Currently, about 1% of the US adult population struggles with problem gambling, with many more at risk.

 Why Problem Gambling is a Public Health and Health Equity Issue